Instagram Analytics Guide For Beginners: Everything You Need to Know in 2020

-And in terms of traffic analysis, by popularity Google Analytics is second to none.
-According to Buildwith, 50% of all websites are connected to this tool.
-I bet you’re among these 50% – or will be.
+And in terms of traffic analysis, by popularity, Google Analytics is second to none.
+According to BuiltWith, 50% of all websites are connected to this tool.
+I bet you’re among this 50% – or will be.

 You may spend hours in Google Analytics, building and analyzing hundreds of reports, creating filters and segments, playing with data sorting, comparing the data for different time periods – and there will still remain the “dark spots” where you have never been.

-- Specify UTM source as “Instagram”, medium as the exact location of the link (bio, DM or caption text), and set a campaign name in accordance with your marketing calendar, for example: http://www.yourwebsite.com?utm_source=Instagram&utm_medium=linkinbio&utm_campaign=christmas_sale
+- Specify UTM source as “Instagram”, medium as the exact location of the link (bio, DM or caption text), and set a campaign name in accordance with your content marketing calendar, for example: utm_source=Instagram&utm_medium=linkinbio&utm_campaign=christmas_sale

-- login to your Google Analytics account, go to Acquisition > Campaigns > All Campaigns.
-Choose “source” as a primary dimension and either scroll down the list you see, or search by word “Instagram”
+- Login to your Google Analytics account, go to Acquisition > Campaigns > All Campaigns.
+Choose “source” as a primary dimension and either scroll down the list you see, or search by the word “Instagram”.

-- That’s it, the analytics will show all the standard set of data: number of sessions, percent of new users, bounce rate, session length, number of page viewed and so on.
+- That’s it.
+The analytics will show all the standard set of data: number of sessions, percent of new Instagram users, bounce rate, session length, number of pages viewed, and so on.

 The figure you received will give you a clue if you should keep using this method of link sharing or not.

-- take the info about the post impressions from Instagram insights
+- Take the info about the post impressions from Instagram insights (see the Chapter I).

-Prepare yourself to seeing extremely low figures here: even such a simple action as double tapping the image (or “like”) is taken by 2-8% of post viewers only.
-Even less people strain their muscles to type a comment.
+Prepare yourself to see extremely low figures here: even such a simple action as double-tapping the image (or “like”) is taken by 2-8% of post viewers only.
+Even fewer people strain their muscles to type a comment.